Cervical Dystonia / Torticollis Treatment

 Collaborative Care

-We work closely with referring doctors, physiotherapists, and other healthcare professionals to ensure a coordinated approach to care.
-Clear communication helps patients and families understand the condition, treatment options, and expected outcomes.
+The neurologists at Northern Neuroscience work closely with referring doctors, physiotherapists and other healthcare professionals to ensure a co-ordinated approach to care.
+Clear communication helps patients and families understand the condition, treatment options and expected outcomes.

 Ongoing Support

-Cervical dystonia can be a long-term condition, and management often requires ongoing care.
-Our neurologists provide follow-up appointments to monitor response, adapt treatment, and provide guidance for maintaining daily function.
+Cervical dystonia can be a long-term condition and management often requires ongoing care.
+The neurologists we support at Northern Neuroscience provide follow-up appointments to monitor response, adapt treatment and provide guidance for maintaining daily function.

 Dystonia Beyond the Neck